LTD Benefit Calculation

 Your benefit may be recalculated if:

-- You return to work and then go back on disability
+- You return to work and re-enter disability (new 36-month window applies)

-- There's a correction to your earnings history
+- There's a correction to your FedEx payroll history

 Tools and Resources